Alfred Pereire: Biography

-Ths son of Gustave Pereire and grandson of Isaac Pereire, he was conscripted during the First World War from 1914 to 1918.
+The son of Gustave Pereire and grandson of Isaac Pereire, he was conscripted during the First World War from 1914 to 1918.

 He was the founder and general secretary of the Société des amis de la Bibliothèque nationale de France and organized several exhibitions at the Bibliothèque nationale.
 He was also general secretary of the Association des bibliothécaires français.

+He was of Portuguese-Jewish descent.